dierivera/Android-Firebase-ChatApp/README.md

 # Android-Firebase-ChatApp
 Chat App developed on android storing the messages in firebase (with authentication).
+This App sends notifications that extend to wearables.
+Also, you can respond from your own smartwatch with predetermined answers (in the strings file you can change them) or use the voice action when available.

 Here are all the guides I used for this project: